-Former student says she feels betrayed by college after rape
+Former student who reported rape says college betrayed her

 In announcing Hardin’s expulsion, University President Jerome A. Gilbert released a statement saying, “The safety of our students is our first obligation.”

 Hardin was indicted and jailed last week on second-degree sexual assault charges related to two alleged rapes in 2018.
-A judge order Hardin to remain jailed Wednesday at a court hearing for violating probation from the earlier case.
+A judge ordered Hardin to remain jailed Wednesday at a court hearing for violating probation from the earlier case.
 He was led into the courtroom in an orange jumpsuit and turned his face away from TV news cameras trained on him from the gallery.

 His lawyer, Kerry A. Nessel, said his client maintains his innocence.